Legion of Mary: Structure

 The basic unit of the Legion is called a Praesidium, which is normally based in a parish.
 The Praesidium, usually a group of 3–20 members, meets weekly in its parish.
-The Curia is the next level, each supervising several Praesidia.
+A Curia is the next level above, handling several Praesidia.

-The next level is the Comitium, which is in charge of several Curiae, usually over an area like a medium city or a part of a province.
-The next level is the Regia, which is in charge of larger territories like a province or state.
-The Senatus is the next level, and it generally has control over the Regiae in a very large area, usually a country or a very large territory for example Senatus of Uganda takes over the whole of Uganda.
+The next level is the Comitium, which is in charge of several Curiae, usually over an area like a medium city or part of a province.
+Above it is the Regia, which is in charge of larger territories like a province or state.
+The Senatus is the next level, and generally governs the Regiae in a very large area, usually a country or a very large territory: for example, the Senatus of Uganda manages the Legion in the whole of Uganda.

-The Concilium is the highest level and has its seat in Dublin.
-It has control over the whole Legion.
+The Concilium is the highest governing level and controls the entire Legion worldwide from its seat in Dublin.

-Each level of the Legion has the same officers: the President, the Vice-President, the Secretary, the Treasurer, and the Spiritual Director.
-The last is always in the clergy, but all other offices are held by the laity.
+Each level of the Legion has the same set of officers: the President, the Vice-President, the Secretary, the Treasurer, and the Spiritual Director.
+The last is always from the clergy, but all other offices are held by the laity.
 All positions regardless of responsibility are voluntary and the Legion has no paid workers.